In Short:

 - Signals to investors the founder’s commitment to growing the startup.

-If a co-founder or employee leaves, they will only receive the benefit of the shares that have vested, or receive no benefit at all if they leave before they reach the cliff period.
-This arrangement can potentially cost the co-founder or employee a significant amount of time and money when compared with remaining with the business.
+If a co-founder or employee leaves, they will only receive the benefit of the shares that have vested.
+Otherwise, they will receive no benefit at all if they leave before reaching the vesting cliff.
+This arrangement can potentially cost the co-founder or employee a significant amount of money if the shares they are forfeiting are (or could be in the future) worth a substantial amount of money.

 Co-founder Exit